jonathanzhong/front-portfolio/README.md

 ##What I Done:
  - Build up portfolio website with provided mockup implementing HTML and CSS based on the framework of Bootstrap.
  - Applied responsive website design displaying contents relatively according to different screen sizes.
+(Don't forget to add the code "<meta name = viewport content = "width = device-width, initial-scale = 1">", then you can define specific sponsive actions in CSS file, like font size, content rearrangement and etc, that the browser takes when the browser width changes)